mcnuttandrew/critical-hci-vis-class/src/index.md

 **Do a talk!** Here you'll do a presentation about something related to the course during class time.
 You must give at least a 1 week advance notice.
 Some possible presentations include: a discussion of a paper we did not read during class, an analysis of a system, an argument synthesizing multiple different perspectives we've considered.
 As part of your request for doing a talk, please file a pull request against this page using the github.

-**Make a zine!** Like the essay option, this should cover a topic or topics relevant to the course, but be presented in a zine-style format.
-The length, content, and complexity should be appropriate to being a medium work.

-**Write Reflectively!** Across the semester keep a reflective journal.
-This is an opportunity to think critically about what we've been working on in class, as well as your work more generally.
-"Keeping and Using Reflective Journals in the Qualitative Research Process" includes an introduction to it.
-Here is a potential [starting prompt](https://www.gla.ac.uk/0t4/crcees/files/summerschool/readings/summerschool09/SumSchool09_Reflexive_Study_Journal.pdf) and [tutorial video](https://www.youtube.com/watch?v=SntBj0FIApw).
-If you wish to pursue this activity, you should start at the beginning of the semester and continue through to the end; its not worth much if you do it for a week.

 ### **Small** (1 points)

 **Draw a postcard!** Make a visual representation of a paper we've read.
 This can be a short lightweight visual abstract or some more in-depth.
 Use both sides.
 It should be enlightening to read.